 Meghan And Prince Harry To 'Step Back' As Senior Royals

-The duke and duchess of Sussex — also known as Prince Harry and Meghan Markle — have announced that they will step back from their duties as senior members of the British royal family.
+The Duke and Duchess of Sussex — also known as Prince Harry and Meghan Markle — have announced that they will step back from their duties as senior members of the British royal family.

+The intrigue may be only beginning, amid reports that Queen Elizabeth II and the rest of the royal family were not given advance notice of the move.

 The couple, who welcomed a son in May 2019, say they intend to become financially independent.
-Harry is sixth in the line of succession to the British throne, after his father Charles, his older brother William, and William's three children.
+Harry is sixth in the line of succession to the British throne, after his father, Charles; his older brother, William; and William's three children.

 In a statement on their website and Instagram, Harry and Meghan explained their decision.